nus-cs2030s/2324-s2/docs/10-heap-stack.md

 In this case, the expression `c.c` consists of two arrows.
 The first is from variable `c` to the object `Circle`.
 The second is from the field `c` to the object `Point`.
 On the other hand, the variable `center` is pointing directly to the object `Point`.

-We can also see that after Line 7, although the changes is done via `center.moveTo(..)`, the same object referenced by the expression `c.c` can see this change.
+We can also see that after Line 7, although the changes are done via `center.moveTo(..)`, the same object referenced by the expression `c.c` can see this change.

 ### Call Stack